How tough is the challenge?

 Are places limited?

 Yes.
-We only have so much room on the two coaches, and car parking space is limited at the finish.
-We’re looking at no more than 120
+We only have so much room on the three coaches, and car parking space is limited at the finish.

 What will the weather be like?